 1 20.
-Establishing a revolving loan pool for all Farm Service Agency (FSA) loans to 2 ensure loan repayment is credited to the FSA budget.
-3 B. FARM CREDIT SYSTEM 4 The Farm Credit System (FCS) should follow its original purpose - keeping the 5 family farmer on the land - by actively providing credit to all family farms within their 6 district, regardless of size, and maintaining farmer-elected control of FCS boards.
+Establishing a revolving loan pool for all FSA loans to ensure loan repayment 2 is credited to the FSA budget.
+3 B. FARM CREDIT SYSTEM The Farm Credit System (FCS) should follow its original purpose - keeping the 4 5 family farmer on the land - by actively providing credit to all family farms within their 6 district, regardless of size, and maintaining farmer-elected control of FCS boards.
 7 We support: 8 1.
 Prohibiting differential interest rates for FCS member-borrowers because 9 they are contrary to cooperative principles; 10 2.
 An investigation of the discriminatory effects of differential interest rates; 3.
-Local control and participation of all FCS associations and banks while 11 12 remaining on the forefront of good governance practices to keep the system 13 viable for producers in the future: 14 4.
+Local control and participation of all FCS associations and banks while 11 12 remaining on the forefront of good governance practices to keep the system 13 viable for producers in the future; 14 4.
 All FCS directors, officers, and bondholders to take the lead in advocating 15 improved farm income as the basic means of repaying farm debt and 16 securing the FCS; 17 5.
-FCS enforcement of regulations governing the borrowers' rights sections of 18 the Agricultural Credit Act of 1987, including the use of cease-and-desist 19 powers when necessary: 20 6.
+FCS enforcement of regulations governing the borrowers' rights sections of 18 the Agricultural Credit Act of 1987, including the use of cease-and-desist 19 powers when necessary; 20 6.
 Congress giving past and present FCS borrowers the right to pursue 21 litigation against FCS institutions they have done business with; 22 7.
 FCS continuing to be the primary source for financial services for farmer 23 cooperatives and their associated businesses.
 We call upon member 24 cooperatives to ensure that these institutions remain farmer-controlled; 25 8.
 Preventing FCS institutions from being sold to outside entities, thereby 26 exiting the system.
 The ability to exit the system negates the benefits of 27 farmer control and makes it difficult to replace the services mandated by the 28 Agricultural Credit Act; 29 9.
-Expanding FCS lending authority only to the extent it directly benefits family 30 farmers, ranchers, and rural communities.
-Expanded lending authority must support domestic investments and operations;
+Expanding FCS lending authority only to the extent it directly benefits family support domestic investments and operations;